CloudSnorkel/cdk-github-runners/README.md

 6. Check execution details of the orchestrator step function by visiting the URL in `troubleshooting.stepFunctionUrl` from `status.json`
    1. Use the details tab to find the specific execution of the provider (Lambda, CodeBuild, Fargate, etc.)
    2. Every step function execution should be successful, even if the runner action inside it failed

+## Monitoring

+There are two important ways to monitor your runners:

+1. Make sure runners don't fail to start.
+When that happens, jobs may sit and wait.
+Use `GitHubRunners.metricFailed()` to get a metric for the number of failed runner starts.
+You should use this metric to trigger an alarm.
+2. Make sure runner images don't fail to build.
+Failed runner image builds mean you will get stuck with out-of-date software on your runners.
+It may lead to security vulnerabilities, or it may lead to slower runner start-ups as the runner software itself needs to be updated.
+Use `GitHubRunners.failedImageBuildsTopic()` to get SNS topic that gets notified of failed runner image builds.
+You should subscribe to this topic.

+Other useful metrics to track:

+1. Use `GitHubRunners.metricJobCompleted()` to get a metric for the number of completed jobs broken down by labels and job success.
+2. Use `GitHubRunners.metricTime()` to get a metric for the total time a runner is running.
+This includes the overhead of starting the runner.

 ## Other Options